-6 Related Work
+6 Related work

-Apart from advocating the idea illustrated in the introduction, Ilkka Niemelä also showed in [25] that negative body literals can be replaced by a new atom for which a choice needs to be made whether to include it in the model or not; and such that a model cannot contain both the new atom and the atom of the replaced literal but one of them needs to be included.
-This technique amounts exactly to the transformation in Definition 2 and traces back to Abductive logic programming [9,7].
-Indeed, it was already shown in [16] that for DATALOG queries the expressive power of stable model semantics can be achieved via stratified negation and choices.
+Apart from advocating the idea illustrated in the introduction, Niemelä also showed in [23] that negative body literals can be replaced by a new atom for which a choice needs to be made whether to include it in the model or not; and such that a model cannot contain both the new atom and the atom of the replaced literal but one of them needs to be included.
+This technique amounts exactly to the transformation in Definition 2 and traces back to Abductive logic programming [8, 7].
+Indeed, Greco et al. already showed in [15] that for DATALOG queries the expressive power of stable model semantics can be achieved via stratified negation and choices.